Germany great Popp chases World Cup glory to cap remarkable career

 Despite the injury setbacks Popp has scored 62 goals in 128 appearances for Germany, her standing rising alongside that of women's football in the country.

-Germany, who are in a group with Colombia, Morocco and South Korea, will be one of the favourites when the World Cup kicks off on Thursday in Australia and New Zealand.
+Germany, one of the favourites to win the World Cup in Australia and New Zealand, begin their campaign on Monday against Morocco in Melbourne.

 Zookeeper goal-poacher